Romain Vincelot

-Romain Marcel Georges Vincelot (born 29 October 1985) is a French former footballer who played as a midfielder in France and England across a 17-year career.
+Romain Marcel Georges Vincelot (born 29 October 1985) is a French former professional footballer who played as a midfielder in France and England across a 17-year career.

 He played for Chamois Niortais, Gueugnon, Dagenham & Redbridge, Brighton & Hove Albion, Gillingham, Leyton Orient, Coventry City, Bradford City, Crawley Town, Shrewsbury Town and Stevenage.

 Career

 France and Dagenham

 Born in Poitiers, Vincelot started his career with Chamois Niortais, where he made 46 league appearances in four years, three of which in Ligue 2 and one in the Championnat National (third tier).
 He moved to FC Gueugnon in 2008 and played 20 league games for the side during the 2008–09 Championnat National campaign.

 He was released by the club in the summer of 2009 and spent the following six months without a team before signing for Dagenham & Redbridge on 22 January 2010.
 He made his Football League debut the next day, coming on as a substitute in the 2–1 defeat to Shrewsbury Town.
 He scored his first goal for the club in a 2–1 home win over Burton Albion on 17 April.
 Despite being signed as a full-back, the Dagenham manager John Still played him the centre of midfield.
 He played in the winning team in the League Two play-off final at Wembley on 30 May, when they defeated Rotherham United 3–2.

 In the 2010–11 season, Vincelot ended as top league scorer for Dagenham & Redbridge with 12 goals, although they were relegated back to League Two.
 This included a header in each half of a 2–0 win over East London neighbours Leyton Orient on 4 September 2010.